VCS-Emergencies-Partnership/r-shiny-web-apps/README.md

  - [dashboard](http://localhost:3000)
  - [hello-world](http://localhost:3001)

+### Adding A New R Application

+In order to create a new application in the repo, will need to make the following changes (use the `hello-world` as the example).

+ - Add a new service in `/docker-compose.yml`
+ - Create a new workflow file in `/.github/workflows`
+ - Add the web app configuration in `/infrastructure/clusters/prod.tfvars`
+ - Create the application in `/packages`

 ## Dependency Management

 When Dockerising an R application, you will need to install your dependencies during the build